runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 [Terraform](https://www.terraform.io/) is an amazing tool for provisioning infrastructure.
 Terraform enables your operators to perform their work faster and more reliably.

-**But if only your ops team is writing Terraform, you’re missing out.**
+**But if only your ops team is writing Terraform, you're missing out.**

 Terraform is not just a tool that makes ops teams more effective.
 Adopting Terraform is an opportunity to turn all of your developers into operators (at least for smaller tasks).
 This can make your entire engineering team more effective and create a better relationship between developers and operators.

 ### Quick Aside — What is Terraform?

 Terraform is two things.
-It’s a language for describing infrastructure:
+It's a language for describing infrastructure:

 ```tf
 resource "aws_instance" "example" {